9 Antipatterns to save your DevOps from becoming DevOops

 Docker, Kubernetes, Ansible, Terraform, Puppet, Jenkins… the list will go on.
 You might want to get your hands on all these tools and put them to use.
 Being a developer myself, I can understand this enthusiasm.
 While you might be obsessed with several tools, everything your DevOps really needs is simply the right recipe - a perfect combination of tools.
 You should analyze your processes and choose the right set of tools.
 Additionally, organizations need to have processes for application code changes and Infrastructure as Code changes in place.

-6. Forcing all applications to the cloud
+6. Forcing all applications into the cloud

 While you may be obsessed with that thought, let me tell you that it may not be practical to do so for all the applications!
 Why?
 There could be cases where you will have to make several changes in all the apps for them to be compatible with cloud platforms.
 This will cost you both time and money.
 That does not mean you must not consider moving them.
 You can organize all your apps in the descending order of their priority and then analyze them one by one to decide whether the amount of rework needed is worth it.